microsoft/DirectML/DxDispatch/README.md

 # DxDispatch

-**This is a hobby project and a work in progress!
-Releases will use [semantic versioning](https://semver.org/), starting with 0.1.0, to reflect the beta nature of this tool.**

 DxDispatch is simple command-line executable for launching DirectX 12 compute programs without writing all the C++ boilerplate.
 The input to the tool is a JSON model that defines resources, dispatchables (compute shaders or DirectML operators), and commands to execute.
 The model abstraction makes it easy to experiment, but it also preserves low-level control and flexibility.

 Some of the things you can do with this tool: